-They parted ways, each one taking home one of Aspen’s delicious salads and heading to a cooler place.
-Aspen hadn’t told John her secret yet: that she had known where Petunia was buried from the moment that she stepped foot in that garden.
-That ever since her near-death experience and rescue by the Minimalists, she had developed a type of premonition, almost like a sixth sense.
+They parted ways, each of them taking home one of Aspen’s delicious salads and heading towards air-conditioning.
+Aspen hadn’t told John her secret yet: that she had known where Petunia was buried from the moment that she had stepped foot on that square.
+Ever since her near-death experience and rescue by the Minimalists, she had developed a type of premonition, almost like a sixth sense.
 She could connect to all living things around her: able to sense their presence, their fear and suffering, and sometimes even their death.
-At certain times she would feel a very similar type of connection but this time with entire places and events happening far away in countries that she had never visited in her life.
+At times she would feel a similar connection with entire places and events happening far away, in countries she had never visited in her life.
 It almost felt like she was “wired” into the entirety of Earth.
 Was this the Earthnet of Things?

 Brain injuries and near-death experiences have been known to affect peoples’ senses.
-As they stare death in the eye, some people emerge from their near-death experience with an incredible level of compassion for all living things – and for life itself – that feels almost like a sixth sense.
-No one’s life is ever the same once they’ve seen the other side: once they’ve had an out-of-body experience where they get to see for the very first time in their life what it feels like to not have an ego: to be neither here or there, but everywhere and everything.
+As they stare death in the eye, some people emerge from their experience with an incredible level of compassion for all living things – and for life itself – which feels almost like a sixth sense.
+No one’s life is ever the same once they’ve seen the other side: once they’ve had an out-of-body experience, where they get to feel for the very first time what it’s like to not have an ego: to be neither here or there, but everywhere and everything.

 from the upcoming novel A New Earth